-The workshop discussed the potential of using drifting acoustic buoys to collect beaked whale call data.
-It was noted that the buoys could be picked up during the second port call at Dutch Harbor, set up by the acoustician, and then deployed by the vessel crew at a pre-determined location along the transit back to Japan.
-It was agreed that this was possible and that if data were successfully collected that it would be shared with ICR.
-Brownell will further investigate the feasibility of using this technology on the 2023 survey.
+The meeting discussed the potential of using drifting acoustic buoys to collect beaked whale call data.
+It was noted that the buoys could be picked up during the second port call at Dutch Harbour, set up by the Acoustician before being deployed by the vessel crew at a pre-determined location along the transit back to Japan.
+The meeting agreed this was possible and that, if data were successfully collected, it would be shared with ICR.
+Brownell will investigate the feasibility of using this technology in the 2023 survey.

-5. 2023 and 2024 CRUISE-LOGISTICAL ISSUES
+5. 2023 AND 2024 CRUISE-LOGISTICAL ISSUES